AriFordsham/GHCWiki/status/may08.md

 TODO

-- Current status of type families -=chak
+- Current status of type families and integration of GADTs -=chak
 - Current status of Data Parallel Haskell -=chak